-Suyash Barve studied film direction and screenwriting in India, after which he worked as an associate producer and media consultant, before switching to academics to concentrate on his long-term interest of working in participatory media for social development.
+Suyash Barve studied film direction and screenwriting in India, after which he worked as an associate producer and media consultant, before switching to academics to concentrate on his long-term interest in working in participatory media for social development.

 His cinematic and written work explores the technological mediation of everyday existence in urban spaces, and the cultural politics of resistance in digital leisure activities.

-Currently, Suyash is working on an independent research project focused on social media engagement and political mobilisation of urban youth from low-income communities in Mumbai.
-Suyash can be reached at: email@example.com
+Currently, Suyash is working on an independent research project focused on social media engagement and the political mobilisation of urban youth from low-income communities in Mumbai.
+Suyash can be reached at: firstname.lastname@example.org

 He now looks forward to decolonising research by all means.
 Elisée can be reached at: email@example.com